Monakairine/coding_challenge/README.md

 ORDER BY b.title;

 ```
-Another easier path option would be to have used node, so I dont think I choose the smartest path.
+Another easier path option would be to have used node (beggining here https://github.com/Monakairine/coding_challenge_node), so I dont think I choose the smartest path.